jebamania/group-project-final/README.md

 ## Goal

-Use a Reinforcement Learning AI model to that can beat us (but really David) at Tetris.
+Use a Reinforcement Learning AI model that can beat us (but really David) at Tetris.

 ## Data Set
 The model should learn by playing the game.